How to pick the right day for testing

 The best time to test is the mid-luteal phase when progesterone is at its peak and estrogen is at its luteal peak.
 It’s really important to select the right day so you get the most accurate reading of your hormones.

-where to start
+Where to start

 Before you take your test, we recommend you work out the following information.

-If your cycles are regular
+My cycles are regular

 Here’s a handy table to help you find the best days for you to test.
-You can test any day from the minimum day to the maximum day.
+You can test on any day from the minimum day to the maximum day.

 Hormone testing day calculator

-If your cycles are irregular
+My cycles are irregular

 However, healthy premenopausal women can also have some variation in their cycle.
 So if your cycle consistently varies by 3 or more days, you may also wish to follow these tips to be on the safe side.